Computer Science & Multimedia

 Year 10 to 11

-Computer Science is compulsory in Key Stage 4 and the department currently offers the following qualification at Level 2:
+Computer Science is an option subject in Key Stage 4 and the department currently offers the following qualification at Level 2:

-This new Edexcel GCSE Computer Science course enables students to apply computational thinking in context, across both written examined and practical on-screen programming assessments.
+This new OCR GCSE Computer Science course enables students to apply computational thinking in context, across two written examinations.
 We build students’ ability to think computationally, within the context of a single scenario, and prepare students for real-world computer challenges.
 Computational thinking is integrated throughout the content to embed this essential approach to the subject.

 The skills and knowledge developed through this qualification help students to: understand and apply the fundamental principles and concepts of computer science, including abstraction, decomposition, logic, algorithms, and data representation.
 Analyse problems in computational terms through practical experience of solving such problems, including designing, writing and debugging programs.
 Think creatively, innovatively, analytically, logically and critically.
 Understand the components that make up digital systems, and how they communicate with one another and with other systems.
 Understand the impacts of digital technology to the individual and to wider society and apply mathematical skills relevant to computer science.

-GCSE specifications in Computer Science will be assessed through a combination of written examination(s) and on-screen programming tests.
+GCSE specifications in Computer Science will be assessed through two written examinations.

 Key Stage 5